Update as of August 4, 2020

 “Schools have not faced such a significant health issue as COVID-19, at least not in contemporary history, and many rural districts do not have public health experts on staff to provide medical guidance,” said Heidi Baskfield, vice president of Population Health and Advocacy at Children’s Colorado.
 “Our goal is to give schools the information and recommendations they need to make the right decision for their communities about when and how to reopen for in-person learning.”

-The Children’s Colorado guide focuses on three tiers of risk mitigation practices that, if consistently used, can support large-scale, in-person learning in school settings:
+The Children’s Colorado guide for schools and administrators focuses on three tiers of risk mitigation practices that, if consistently used, can support large-scale, in-person learning in school settings:

 - Tier 1: Risk mitigation practices that are the most effective at reducing the likelihood of COVID-19 transmission among students and staff.
 Those practices include frequent hand washing, practicing social distancing, wearing face coverings and ensuring current vaccinations.
 Those are widely regarded as commonsense practices, and they do not require a significant financial investment by schools, which is particularly important as schools have seen their funding slashed due to the economic slowdown associated with the pandemic.

 - Tier 2: Risk mitigation practices that have the ability to further reduce the transmission of COVID-19 when used in tandem with the Tier 1 practices.
-The Tier 2 actions include screening students and staff for COVID-19 symptoms, quickly isolating students and staff who exhibit signs of illness, using a pod system of education that groups students and staff into a single, isolated group, and eliminating the need for students and staff to touch common surfaces.
+The Tier 2 actions include accommodating students or staff so they are able to stay home if they experience COVID-19 symptoms, quickly isolating students and staff who exhibit signs of illness, using a pod system of education that groups students and staff into a single, isolated group, and eliminating the need for students and staff to touch common surfaces.

 - Tier 3: Risk mitigation practices that, while not core to a school’s re-opening, are important practices to incorporate.
 These include conducting enhanced cleanings, being aware of and working to manage airflow, and education efforts for students and their families, as well as staff.